saifulIslamlhr/Bool-funtion/README.md

 # Bool-function
-This program is about a function which tells is it true or false.
+This program is about a function which tells is a example true or false.